Carotti/emplanted/Website/key_features.md

-	e.g. turn the lights off in 1 and a quarter hours e.g. turn the lights on everyday at 9am and off at 6pm e.g. turn the lights on everyday at 6:42 and off at 19:49 e.g. turn the lights on everday at 8:43am and off at 20:00 e.g. turn the lights on daily at 9am for 10 hours e.g. turn the lights on daily at 9:32 for 9 hours e.g. turn the lights on everyday at 8am for 90 minutes
+	e.g. turn the lights off in 1 and a quarter hours e.g. turn the lights on everyday at 9am and off at 6pm e.g. turn the lights on everyday at 6:42 and off at 19:49 e.g. turn the lights on everyday at 8:43am and off at 20:00 e.g. turn the lights on daily at 9am for 10 hours e.g. turn the lights on daily at 9:32 for 9 hours e.g. turn the lights on everyday at 8am for 90 minutes